MicrosoftDocs/power-platform/power-platform/transparency-note-copilot-data-sharing.md

 ms.reviewer: kvivek
 ---

-# Transparency note for Copilot data sharing in Microsoft Power Platform
+# Transparency note for data sharing for Copilot AI features in Microsoft Power Platform

-This transparency note describes Copilot data sharing in Power Platform and how Copilot responsibly uses your data.
+This transparency note describes information related to data sharing for Copilot AI features in Power Platform and how Microsoft responsibly uses your data.

 ## What is data sharing for Copilot AI features?